-- circuit-including but not limited to, air conditioners (unless provided by the University), space heaters, heat lamps, music amplifiers, etc. - Natural-cut trees, branches, or greens - Personal microwaves, unless acquired through the Temple selected vendor. - Space heaters (ceramic, electric, kerosene) - Toaster ovens, toasters, woks, rice cookers, broilers, popcorn poppers, and other cooking appliances (except when used in the kitchen area of apartmentstyle rooms in Temple Towers, Morgan Hall, and 1300) - Wall hangings made of burlap or any other flammable fabrics, tapestries, fish netting, etc. are prohibited.
+- Items likely to overload a standard wall outlet or that required a dedicated circuit-including but not limited to, air conditioners (unless provided by the University), space heaters, heat lamps, music amplifiers, etc. - Natural-cut trees, branches, or greens - Personal microwaves, unless acquired through the Temple selected vendor. - Space heaters (ceramic, electric, kerosene) - Toaster ovens, toasters, woks, rice cookers, broilers, popcorn poppers, and other cooking appliances (except when used in the kitchen area of apartmentstyle rooms in Temple Towers, Morgan Hall, and 1300) - Wall hangings made of burlap or any other flammable fabrics, tapestries, fish netting, etc. are prohibited.